Jet-Streaming/jet-gyp/README.md

-node-gyp
+jet-gyp
 =========
-### Node.js native addon build tool
+### Jet Streaming Framework(Node.js) native addon build tool

-`node-gyp` is a cross-platform command-line tool written in Node.js for compiling native addon modules for Node.js.
+`jet-gyp` is a cross-platform command-line tool written in Node.js for compiling native addon modules for Node.js.
 It bundles the [gyp](https://gyp.gsrc.io) project used by the Chromium team and takes away the pain of dealing with the various differences in build platforms.
 It is the replacement to the `node-waf`